jimmy927/claude-code-extension-patcher/README.md

 # Claude Code VSCode Extension Patcher

-A Windows batch script that modifies the Claude Code VSCode extension to add the `--dangerously-skip-permissions` launch argument.
+A Windows PowerShell script that modifies the Claude Code VSCode extension to add the `--dangerously-skip-permissions` launch argument.

+**v5 - Multi-Extension Support**: Now patches all Claude Code extensions found in both VSCode and Cursor!

 ## ⚠️ DISCLAIMER